MarkMagnus/Replibyte/website/docs/guides/3-subset-a-dump.md

 :::caution

 Only PostgreSQL supports *Subsetting* at the moment.
-Feel free to [contribute](/docs/contributing) to accelerate the support of MySQL and MongoDB
+Feel free to [contribute](/docs/contributing) to accelerate the support of MySQL

 :::